Skip to main content

 Priming the system involves creating a state of physiological resilience and readiness.
 It means reducing the biological “noise” that can interfere with the clear signals of the restoration protocol.
 This noise can come from multiple sources.
 It can be the hormonal disruption caused by excess body fat, which increases the conversion of testosterone to estrogen.

 It can be the cellular damage from oxidative stress, a byproduct of poor nutrition and environmental exposures.
 It can also be the suppressive effect of high cortisol levels, the primary stress hormone, which directly competes with the pathways needed for reproductive function.
 Lifestyle modifications are your method of systematically identifying and reducing these sources of interference.
-Each positive change you make, whether it’s choosing a whole-food meal, getting an extra hour of sleep, or engaging in stress-reducing activity, sends a signal of safety and resource availability to your body.
-This encourages it to shift its focus from a state of survival to a state of thriving and, by extension, procreation.

-The goal is to create an internal environment that is so well-supported that the can exert its maximum effect.
+The goal is to create an internal environment that is so well-supported that the clinical protocol can exert its maximum effect.
 You are moving your body from a state of being merely functional to a state of being optimized.
 This perspective transforms the process from a passive waiting game into an active, empowered journey of biological stewardship.

 You become a collaborator in your own health outcome, using your daily choices to steer your physiology toward the goal you wish to achieve.
 The clinical science provides the key, but your lifestyle prepares the lock.